 Sure, there are normally key people included but I don’t think orders matter so much or slipping in a person that isn’t traditional that really wants to speak is taboo.
 I think it’s important to have people you want to speak or that have asked to speak be included.

-Traditionally, we are talking about the father of the bride, groom and toast to bridesmaids, best man, father of the groom, bride and then the main bridesmaid.
+Traditionally, we are talking about the father of the bride or groom and toast to bridesmaids, best man, father of the groom or bride and then the main bridesmaid.
 Honestly, every list you Google will come up with something slightly different so just go with what order you feel is best.